openstack/contributor-guide/doc/source/common/events.rst

 Meet-ups
 --------

-Meet-ups are organized by local user groups with different cadence.
+Meet-ups are organized by local user groups with different cadences.
 They are a few hours long with a few presentations, discussion topics and some snacks.

 Look for meet-ups in your area and if you cannot find one you can go ahead and